The category of matroids: Functors

 \item It cannot be full.
 There are no maps $G_1\to G_2$ that are surjective on edges, whereas $M(G_1)$ must have at least one morphism to itself (namely the identity).

 \item It cannot be faithful.
 Functions $G_2\to G_1$ corresponding to the identity matroid map may act differently on vertices. \end{itemize}

-One could define functors from the category of graphs and strong maps to the category of matroids that assign more obscure matroids to graphs, that we briefly list, but none of them is surjective or injective on objects, nor likely full or faithful. \emph{Bicircular matroids}~\cite[Section 12.1]{oxley:matroids}, \emph{frame matroids} and \emph{lift matroids}~\cite{zaslavsky:biasedgraphs} reduce to the cycle matroid for Example~\ref{ex:graph}. \emph{Bond matroids}~\cite[Section 2.3]{oxley:matroids}, in the case of planar graphs, reduce to the cycle matroid of the dual graph.
+One could define functors from the category of graphs and strong maps to the category of matroids that assign more obscure matroids to graphs, that we briefly list, but none of them is surjective or injective on objects, nor full or faithful. \emph{Bicircular matroids}~\cite[Section 12.1]{oxley:matroids}, \emph{frame matroids} and \emph{lift matroids}~\cite{zaslavsky:biasedgraphs} reduce to the cycle matroid for the two graphs given above. \emph{Bond matroids}~\cite[Section 2.3]{oxley:matroids}, in the case of planar graphs, reduce to the cycle matroid of the dual graph.
 A \emph{transversal matroid}~\cite[Section 1.6]{oxley:matroids} is defined on the vertices of one side of a bipartite graph.

 Recall that the coproduct in $\cat{Graph}$ is given by disjoint union.
 Taking strong morphisms in does not change this, that is, the inclusion $\cat{Graph}^* \to \cat{Graph}$ preserves and reflects coproducts.
 Therefore the functor $\Mat \colon \cat{Graph}^* \to \Matr$ must preserve coproducts.